dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

 * BacklightInjector
   * Reason: Fixes Brightness in iMacs with upgraded GPUs
 * BigSurSDXC
-  * Reason: Restores SDXD Support in Pre Ivy-Bridge Macs
+  * Reason: Restores SDXC Support in Pre Ivy-Bridge Macs
 * Bluetooth-spoof
   * Reason: Spoofs legacy Bluetooth to work on Monterey and newer
 * Innie
-  * Reason: Makes all PCIe drive appear internal
+  * Reason: Makes all PCIe drives appear internal
   * Models: MacPro3,1 and newer & Xserve3,1 and newer
 * KDKlessWorkaround
   * Reason: Helps with Mac os updates on KDKless patched systems